cronvel/doormen/README.md

 <a name="optional-and-default-data"></a>
 # Optional and default data
-data should validate when null or undefined if the optional flag is set.
+when a data is null, undefined or unexistant, and the optional flag is set the schema, it should validate.

 ```js
 doormen.not( null , { type: 'string' } ) ;